siddhesh-001/Wazuh-SIEM-Lab/README.md

-# 🛡️ Wazuh SIEM Lab — Installation, Configuration & Agent Deployment
+# 🛡️ Wazuh SIEM Lab — Stack Installation, Configuration & Agent Deployment

 This project demonstrates the **deployment of a Wazuh SIEM (Security Information and Event Management) system** in a lab environment.